 As such, third-party websites may bid greater amounts to display promotional information created by the promotional information server than bids for other forms of advertising.

-Users of a social network may be provided with incentives to share their activities on third-party websites for the purpose of creating promotional information.
-For instance, a user may receive a portion of the revenue generated by the display of promotional information associated with the user (e.g., an advertisement regarding a recent purchase made by the user) on a social network.
+Users of a social network may be provided with incentives to share their activities on third-party websites to create promotional information.
+For instance, a user may receive a portion of the revenue generated by displaying promotional information associated with the user (e.g., an advertisement regarding a recent purchase made by the user) on a social network.

 Additionally, a social network can receive revenue for displaying promotional information to its users.